opsani/servo-k8s/README.md

    `{"settings":{"cpu":0.125,"mem":0.25,"replicas":2},"time":"2020-12-30T21:24:50Z"}`.
 The option works only if the application consists of a single component.
 If there are multiple components defined, a warning will be printed (and no annotation will be written).

+- `force_restart` (boolean, default=false) if set to true, all deployments controlled by the driver are forced to re-start their pods, even if the adjustment made no changes to the settings.

 Example `config.yaml` configuration file:

 ```yaml